briandleahy/clean-code-notes/README.md

 3.  *Comments do not make up for bad code.*
 4.  *It's better to change the name of the method, variable, etc to describe the code than to write the same thing in a comment.*
 5.  *Comments that explain design choices, warn of consequences, or that emphasize aspects of the code are good.*
-6.  *TODO, FIXME, etc comments are OK.* But take care of the quickly rather than letting them proliferate.
+6.  *TODO, FIXME, etc comments are OK.* But take care of them quickly rather than letting them proliferate.
 7.  *Comments which mumble, repeat what the code says, are misleading or imprecise, or which can be eliminated in favor of more descriptive variable names are probably not necessary.*
     But do use a more descriptive variable name :).
 8.  *Commented out code is a code smell.*